99x/serverless-dynamodb-local/README.md

       seed: true
     # Uncomment only if you already have a DynamoDB running locally
     # noStart: true
+    # If you only want to start DynamoDB in some stages, declare them here
+      stages:
+        - dev
 ```

 ##  Migrations: sls dynamodb migrate